 Others are concerned about having an appraisal done, feeling their homes may not be clean enough…

-So it’s worth my pointing out that the inside of your home will have very little to do with an appraised value – so don’t be surprised if they don’t add on value for renovations you’ve done (they simply can’t value them this way).
+I discuss this in much more detail in the article I linked to above, but it’s worth my pointing out that the inside of your home will have very little to do with an appraised value – so don’t be surprised if they don’t add on value for renovations you’ve done (they simply can’t value them this way).
 In addition to this, the state of inside of your home will almost never impact the appraisal value in a meaningful way.

 Finally, as mentioned, appraised values are often lower than what you might sell the home for but higher than tax assessed values.
 This is very common – appraisals are almost by nature a conservative value of your home.